GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 The Touch modifier recently stopped working outside of Track Zones.
 So for example, Touch would do nothing when used as a modifier in an FX.zon.
 This has ben resolved.

 ## Fix for Negative Measure Displays
 Fix for the MCUTimeDisplay action incorrectly displaying negative measures when in Bars/Beats/Ticks mode.
+Thanks to Reaper forum user StereoDidi for the code contribution for this fix!

 ## Added Track Number to SpeakTrackSendDestination and SpeakTrackReceiveSource Actions
 For visually impaired users, SpeakTrackSendDestination and SpeakTrackReceiveSource actions will now also speak the Track #.